Syncopated90/Syncopated90/README.md

-32 yo first year comp engineering student at KTH Kista in Stockholm.
+SEcond year comp engineering student at KTH Kista in Stockholm.